 The recent global outbreak and spread of the disease caused by the severe acute respiratory syndrome coronavirus known as COVID-19, which was reported to have surfaced in December 2019, has caused, and is likely to continue to cause an additional slowdown in the global economy, as is evidenced by the recent declines in investments, exports and industrial production.
 The global spread of COVID-19 has created, and is likely to continue to create, significant volatility and uncertainty and economic disruption.
-In April 2021, the International Monetary Fund reported that while the global economy is on firmer ground, global prospects remain highly uncertain one year into the COVID 19 pandemic and that economic recoveries are diverging across countries and sectors, reflecting variation in pandemic-induced disruptions and the extent of policy support.
+Global prospects remain highly uncertain as the COVID 19 pandemic continues and economic recoveries diverge across countries and sectors, reflecting variation in pandemic-induced disruptions and the extent of policy support.
 In addition, volatility in the domestic politics of major markets may lead to changes in the institutional framework of the international economy.
 For further information, see "- Our business operations and future growth have been, and may continue to be, negatively impacted on account of the COVID-19 pandemic."

 The withdrawal of the UK from the EU in January 2020, commonly referred to as "Brexit," has also created significant political and economic uncertainty regarding the future trading relationship between the UK and the EU.
-In particular, the UK has ratified a trade and cooperation agreement governing its future relationship with the EU.
-The agreement, which is being applied provisionally from January 1, 2021 until it is ratified by the European Parliament and the Council of the European Union, addresses trade, economic arrangements, law enforcement, judicial cooperation and a governance framework including procedures for dispute resolution, among other things.
+In particular, the UK and the EU have ratified a trade and cooperation agreement governing their future relationship.
+The agreement addresses trade, economic arrangements, law enforcement, judicial cooperation and a governance framework including procedures for dispute resolution, among other things.
 Because the agreement merely sets forth a framework in many respects and will require complex additional bilateral negotiations between the UK and the EU as both parties continue to work on the rules for implementation, significant political and economic uncertainty remains about how the precise terms of the relationship between the parties will differ from the terms before withdrawal.
 These developments, or the perception that any of them could occur, have had and may continue to have a material adverse effect on global economic conditions and financial markets, and may significantly reduce global market liquidity, restrict the ability of key market participants to operate in certain financial markets or restrict our access to capital.
 Any of these factors could have a material adverse effect on our business, financial condition, results of operations and cash flows.

-29.4% of our revenues and 24.2% of our revenue less repair payments (non-GAAP) for the six months ended September 30, 2021 and 28.0% of our revenues and 24.4% of our revenue less repair payments (non-GAAP) in fiscal 2021 are denominated in pound sterling.
+29.6% of our revenues and 24.0% of our revenue less repair payments (non-GAAP) for the nine months ended December 31, 2021 and 28.0% of our revenues and 24.4% of our revenue less repair payments (non-GAAP) in fiscal 2021 are denominated in pound sterling.
 The extent and duration of the decline in the value of the pound sterling to the US dollar and other currencies is unknown at this time.
 A long-term reduction in the value of the pound sterling as a result of Brexit or otherwise could adversely impact our earnings growth rate and profitability.
 We believe that our hedging program is effective, however there is no assurance that it will protect us against fluctuations in foreign currency exchange rates.